syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 using Syncfusion.UI.Xaml.Charts;

 {% endhighlight %}
-The following section demonstrates a simple surface chart with the data discussed above table.
+The following section demonstrates a simple surface chart with the data discussed in the above table.

 ### Initialize the surface chart